Delivery time: days

 Softstart protect against switch-on effects

 It has labels on the board - more intuitive and easier to set

-It has large surface of copper which cools the sense resistor.
+It has a large surface of copper which cools the sense resistor.

-Basic driver for powering laser diodes with the option to adjust maximum output current in the range of 0-1,5 A, and to modulate the current flowing through the diode with frequency up to 100kHz.
+The basic driver for powering laser diodes with the option to adjust maximum output current in the range of 0-1.5 A, and to modulate the current flowing through the diode with frequency up to 100 kHz.

-Since it is lite version of the driver it does not have protection against polarity change.
-Be sure you connect it acordingly to the labels on the PCB.
+Since it is a lite version of the laser diode controller it does not have protection against polarity change.
+Be sure you connect it accordingly to the labels on the PCB.